**New dates & Special Covid-19 Prices**

 In the Writing the Mother Wound class, we will:

-- examine at how writers have written about the mother wound in various genres– fiction, nonfiction, poetry and plays;
+- examine at how writers have written about the mother wound in various genres– fiction, nonfiction, poetry;

 - read essays and poems, novel and memoir excerpts;